schamane/node-syslog/README.md

 Read Wiki "setMask" page for more information about how to use "setMask" functionality.

-Current version is compatible to node 0.5.7 and higher(0.6.x) version.
-For stable or older releases please use node-syslog v1.0.2
+Current version is compatible to node 0.6.x and higher versions.
+For older nodejs versions please use node-syslog v1.0.2

+Node-syslog doesn't support Darwin OS and MS Windows.

 ## Authors